rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 ```

-Well, this is still running after an hour...
+Well, this is still running, after an hour...

-While this will eventually complete, and deliver a nice set of features to use in modelling our prediction, it can take minutes to over an hour!
+While this will eventually converge, and deliver a nice set of features to use in modelling our prediction, it can take minutes to over an hour!
+This is enough of a reason to try something else, so let's end this line of investigation now.

 We'd need something faster if we were investigating a range of new exercises.

-Let's see how we go using a simpler approach to feature selection.
+Let's see how we go in using a simpler approach to feature selection.

+We'll create some functions using NumPy in Python to define what we want our CFS to do: define merit mathematically, and add features through this algorithm as long as they continue to improve merit.

+Then we'll standardise the scaling of our selected features, and output a new dataframe for modelling containing only the scaled features found by our CFS function.

 # CFS Feature Selection <a name="cfs-title"></a>